Aryagrwl22/hiver-sde-intern-assignment/README.md

 4. **Ignoring Reply Quality:** The 75% accuracy metric ONLY scores intent classification.
 Reply quality was only judged on 25 examples, and as shown above, human-judge agreement was extremely weak.

 ## 9. Next Week / Future Improvements
 - **Few-Shot Prompting:** The LLM intent prompt is currently zero-shot.
-Adding representative failure examples as few-shot demonstrations could reduce hardware-vs-software and tone-related classification errors.
+Adding representative failure examples as few-shot demonstrations could reduce the hardware-vs-software and tone-related classification errors.
 - **Separate Sentiment Extraction:** Run a separate sentiment classification pass before intent classification to prevent angry tones from hijacking the intent router.
 - **Better Judge Rubric:** The LLM-as-Judge needs a vastly simplified binary rubric (Pass/Fail) rather than a 1-5 scale to improve human agreement.